ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa3/index.md

 - Argue for or against this statement: “Solving a solvable maze with a queue worklist will always visit equal or fewer squares than solving the maze with a stack worklist.”
 Either provide a counterexample, or write a sentence or two about why this must be true.

-In addition, put any collaborators you worked with in the Collaborator section of the gradescope assignment as described in the collaboration policy for open assignments.

 ## Style (4 points)

 On this PA, we will give deductions for violating the following style guidelines: